senarvi/theanolm/docs/training.rst

 selected with *lstm1500*, or a path to a custom network architecture description can be given.

-When the *no-improvement* stopping condition is used, learning rate is halved when validation set perplexity stops improving, and training stops when the perplexity did not improve at all with the current learning rate.
-``--validation-frequency`` argument defines how many cross-validations are performed on each epoch. ``--patience`` argument defines how many times perplexity is allowedto increase before learning rate is reduced.
+The *no-improvement* stopping condition can be used when validation data is provided.
+It halves the learning rate when validation set perplexity stops improving, and stops training when the perplexity did not improve at all with the current learning rate. ``--validation-frequency`` argument defines how many cross-validations are performed on each epoch. ``--patience`` argument defines how many times perplexity is allowedto increase before learning rate is reduced.

 Below is a more complex example that reads word classes from *vocabulary.classes* and uses Nesterov Momentum optimizer with annealing::